Understanding Childhood Obesity

-The Pediatric Obesity Algorithm is a clinical tool to help health care professionals make informed decisions when treating obesity in children.
-It provides age-specific recommendations and a staged treatment approach for treating childhood obesity.
+The Pediatric Obesity Algorithm® guidelines are a clinical tool to help health care professionals make informed decisions when treating obesity in children.
+They provide age-specific recommendations and a staged treatment approach for treating childhood obesity.

 The Pediatric Obesity Algorithm was developed by practicing pediatricians and clinicians who treat obesity in infants, children, and adolescents.
 It combines scientific evidence, medical literature, and clinical experience into one document to educate clinicians and help them implement evidence-based practices.
 Clinicians can use the Pediatric Obesity Algorithm as a resource when making treatment recommendations or when referring their patients to childhood obesity specialists.

 What’s Included in the Pediatric Obesity Algorithm

 - Overall Management Goals